Aryaan03/cis6930sp24-assignment1/README.md

 ## Testing

 Testing using pytest & mocking is done to make sure that all the functions are working independently and properly.
 Testing is crucial for early bug detection and maintaining code quality.
 Testing units of code encourages modular, understandable code and integrates seamlessly into continuous integration workflows, boosting integrity.
-Ultimately, all major functions like test_read, test_empty_group, test_input and more are tested if they are functioning properly.
-For example. test_read verifies if  the analyze_entities function returns an empty list when given an empty input string or not.
+Ultimately, all major functions like test_names, test_dates, test_addresses, test_phone_numbers and more are tested if they are functioning properly.
+For example. test_names verifies if the spacy model is able to identify names in the given text file.

     1.  test_group
         Purpose: